Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors

-For $c>0$, the increasing $a, \ c$ decreases the fidelity but makes the convergence faster, but the state will be distorted to the point where it does not resemble a Gaussian function anymore.
-We note that the upper bound of $c = 2$ corresponds to a slope of $\braket{\sigma_\mathrm{x}}_x$ that is $\Delta$-independent, yielding the fastest possible convergence.
-However, in momentum-squeezing, where $\Delta \ge 1$, a higher $c$ leads to increasing nonlinearity in $\braket{\sigma_\mathrm{x}}_x$, complicating disentanglement.
-So, in order to achieve the optimal convergence, we numerically fit a straight line to $\braket{\sigma_\mathrm{x}}_x$ to compute the deviations in slope from $4\alpha/\Delta^2$ as $\Delta$ increases for the case of $c=2$ (see App.~\ref{app:squeezing} for details).
-These corrections yield an accelerated protocol used to produce Figs.~\ref{fig:squeezing}(d,e).
-The resulting squeezing (in dB) scales linearly with circuit duration, outperforming the baseline protocol in Fig.~\ref{fig:squeezing}(c) that follows $|\alpha|_{k+1}\ll 0.13\Delta^{1/2}$.

-Squeezed states often find use cases in measuring the net displacement or momentum boost in a state.
-The sensitivity of this measurement is usually determined via the Fisher information, which for a momentum-squeezed state is given by $2/\delta_x^2$~\cite{paris2004quantum}.
-Note that this formula is technically correct only for Gaussian states.
-However, we use it on the non-Gaussian states generated using our protocol because 1), these states are closer to Gaussian states compared to other protocols, and 2), it allows better comparison with the results in Refs.~\cite{hastrup2021unconditional,eickbusch2022fast}.
-Thus, quantifying the efficiency of our scheme in accurate position or momentum measurements, the highest Fisher information of $F=2/\delta x^2=53.5$ is reported for the final state with squeezing $S_p=11.2 \ \mathrm{dB}, S_x=-11.9 \ \mathrm{dB}$ at infidelity of $0.007$ in $8.06\,\mu\textrm{s}$.
+Squeezed states are useful for measuring net displacement or momentum boost, with sensitivity quantified by the Fisher information $F=2/\delta x^2$~\cite{paris2004quantum}.
+Although this formula is strictly valid only for Gaussian states, we apply it here because our states are closer to Gaussian than those of other works which use this method to quantify the squeezing~\cite{hastrup2021unconditional,eickbusch2022fast}, enabling direct comparison.
+The highest Fisher information $F=53.5$ is achieved for $S_p=11.2\ \mathrm{dB}$, $S_x=-11.9\ \mathrm{dB}$ at infidelity $0.007$ in $8.06\,\mu\mathrm{s}$.

-We also find that post-selection over qubit being in the state $\ket{g}$ (empty circles), after each application of $\mathcal{S}_k$, does not significantly improve results in the absence of qubit errors.
-This observation indicates the choices of $|\alpha|_k$ above achieve good un-entanglement at each step.
-Thus, post-selection on qubit measurement during the protocol could enable detection of ancilla errors via mid-circuit ancilla measurements.